kimocoder/pidcat/README.md

                         The same as '--hl', just ignore case --igrepv WORD_LIST_TO_EXCLUDE
-                        The same as '--grepv', just ignore case --keep-all-errors     Do not filter any error or fatal logs from 'pidcat' output.
+                        The same as '--grepv', just ignore case --keep-all-errors     Do not filter any error or fatal logs from 'pidcat-ex' output.
 This is quite helpful to avoid ignoring information about exceptions, crash stacks and
                         assertion failures